woink/js_small_quiz/README.md

 ### 2. Following RESTful conventions (see [restular.com](http://www.restular.com) if you need a bit of help with that), write the fetch request to update the `user` record with an id of 1 at the URL "notarealwebsite.com".

-### 3. What does the effect does the following fetch request have in the database?
+### 3. What effect does the following fetch request have in the database?
 What does the following fetch request *return*?

 ```javascript
 fetch("notarealwebsite.com/dogs/25", {